Legally Reviewed by: Chris T. Layloff | January 5th, 2026

 While your attorney will lead the evidence-gathering process, there are steps you can take to help.
 Consider compiling your medical records, documenting your work history, and gathering any old employment documents or correspondence related to your asbestos exposure.
 By being proactive and organized, you can assist your attorney in building a strong case that maximizes your chances of receiving the compensation you deserve.

-If you or a loved one has been diagnosed with mesothelioma, taking action now is important.
-Statutes of limitations vary by state, and waiting too long could affect your ability to file a claim.
+Taking action now matters.
+The statute of limitations varies by state, and waiting too long could affect your ability to file a claim at all.

 Getting started is simple.
 Request a free case evaluation, and we’ll connect you with an experienced mesothelioma attorney.
 There’s no cost to you unless you receive compensation.
-During your consultation, an attorney will review your diagnosis, work history, and potential exposure to determine your legal options and what compensation you may be eligible for.
+During the early stages of your mesothelioma case timeline, an attorney will review your diagnosis, work history, and potential exposure to determine your legal options and what compensation you may be eligible for.

 Every case is different, but mesothelioma settlements typically range from $1 million to $2 million.
 The amount depends on factors such as your medical expenses, lost wages, the severity of your illness, your work history, and the companies responsible for your exposure.
 During your free consultation, a mesothelioma attorney can give you a better understanding of what to expect based on your specific circumstances.

 Most mesothelioma cases settle within several months to a year.
 Some cases resolve more quickly, while others, particularly those involving multiple defendants or that go to trial, may take longer.
-Your asbestos lawyer will give you an honest timeline estimate based on the specifics of your case.
+Your asbestos lawyer will give you an honest timeline estimate based on the specifics of your case and the statute of limitations in your city or state.

 Probably not.
 About 95% of mesothelioma cases settle without going to trial.
 In most cases, your involvement is minimal, typically just one day, when your attorney visits your home to take your statement and gather information.
 If your case does need to go to trial, your attorney will prepare you and guide you through the process.